-Opportunities for graduate students and Clinical Fellows may be available in the following programs and sites:
+Opportunities for graduate students and Clinical Fellows vary year to year.
+The following programs and sites may offer opportunities:

 Kennedy Krieger School Programs:

 - Kennedy Krieger School: Fairmount Campus

 Supervision and Evaluation: